musculation

 Pull-ups involve a complete muscle chain, making them an essential basic exercise in bodybuilding.

-- Arms: The biceps brachii, brachioradialis, and forearm flexors play a key role in bending the elbows during the pull.
+• Arms: The biceps brachii, brachioradialis, and forearm flexors play a key role in bending the elbows during the pull.
 These muscles help coordinate the pulling motion while providing sufficient force to overcome gravity.

 Thanks to this overall solicitation, pull-ups offer an excellent ratio between effort and results , which makes them essential in any program focused on sports nutrition, bodybuilding and improving physical performance.

-Pull-up Variations: Options for Every Level
+Pull-up Variations: Options for All Levels

-Pronation traction
+Pronation pull-up

-Supine traction
+Supine pull-up

 Learn more about supination traction